• Skip to primary navigation

 2. Season and Add Oil

-Pasta is very hard to season after it has been cooked, so I recommend reasoning the water if you want to add a bit of flavor to the pasta.
-In fact, adding just a pinch of salt to the water before the pasta starts cooking seasons it better than adding salt after it is cooked.
+Pasta is tough to season after it has been cooked, so I recommend reasoning the water if you want to add a bit of flavor to the pasta.
+In fact, adding just a pinch of salt to the water before the pasta starts cooking is better than adding salt after it is cooked.
 You will find that pasta needs less salt and pepper when you do it this way, which is far better for you in general.

 Putting a teaspoon of olive oil in with the pasta will stop the water from frothing and potentially boiling over.
 It also gives the pasta a nice flavor and texture and makes adding sauce to the pasta easier when it is cooked.